utylee/audioswitch/README.md

   devices that are defined in `%APPDATA%\AudioSwitch\devices.txt`
 - Build system is now CMake

+**The main reason you want to use this: If you got ROCCAT hardware you can only select EXE files as Quicklaunch targets for Macro keys in the driver.
+Command-line arguments and Batch scripts are not allowed.
+However, this program has no dependencies on ROCCAT drivers, use it as you like.**

 ### Requirements
 - [Git](https://git-scm.com/downloads)
 - [CMake](https://cmake.org/download/)
 - [Visual Studio](https://www.visualstudio.com/de-de/products/visual-studio-express-vs)
   OR [Visual C++ Build Tools](http://landinghub.visualstudio.com/visual-cpp-build-tools)
+- [WiX Toolset](http://wixtoolset.org/releases/) to build MSI files

 ### Compile
 ```